numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

 The proposal is to preserve this behaviour for the most part.
 This is achieved by considering Python ``int``, ``float``, and ``complex`` to be "weakly" typed in these operations.
-Hoewver, to mitigate user surprises, we plan to make conversion to the new type more strict:  This means that the results will be unchanged in the first two examples.
+However, to mitigate user surprises, we plan to make conversion to the new type more strict:  This means that the results will be unchanged in the first two examples.
 For the second one, the results will be the following::